Mariana Verkerk: The Model Convention

-Mariana's role as a judge and coach on Hollands Next Top Model earned her the nickname 'Queen of the Catwalk' in The Netherlands.
-Inspired by the numerous messages she received from aspiring models, Mariana founded The Model Convention in 2008.
-The event, held once a year at the 'Huishoudbeurs' in Amsterdam, brings together prestigious modeling agencies like Women, Wilhelmina, Ford Models USA, Donna Models Tokyo, and Storm London, among others.
-The convention offers a platform for undiscovered talent to be scouted by these agencies and pursue modeling opportunities.
+After Verkerk's role as a judge and coach in Holland's Next Top Model, she became known as "Queen of the Catwalk" in the Netherlands and received hundreds of messages a day from boys and girls who wanted to become a model.
+This led to the founding of the Model Convention.
+The convention takes place annually at the Huishoudbeurs in Amsterdam and convenes agencies such as Women, Wilhelmina, Ford Models USA, Donna Models Tokyo, Storm London, to scout undiscovered aspiring models.

 Producing

-Since 2009, Mariana produces and choreographs fashion shows all over the world.
+Since 2009, Verkerk produces and choreographs fashion shows all over the world.
 Her contributions across the globe include China Fashion Week, New York Fashion Week, Los Angeles Fashion Week and Amsterdam Fashion Week.
 Verkerk has also produced commercials for brands like McDonald's, FBTO, Rabobank, and Marie Stella Maris.
-Furthermore, Mariana was responsible for the U.S. production of American singer-songwriter Matt Simons’ music video for the song "Catch & Release".
+Furthermore, Verkerk was responsible for the U.S. production of American singer-songwriter Matt Simons' music video for the song "Catch & Release".